What is sublimation printing, and how can you use it to create beautiful, custom-printed items like this? 👇

 Which Materials Work With Sublimation?

-We've also written about sublimation on acrylic and sublimation on cotton if you're curious!
+What about other materials?
+We've also written about sublimating on acrylic, cotton, and wood if you're curious!

 Learn how to make sublimation tumblers, discover the right sublimation tumbler times and temperatures, and find out how to start a tumbler business here.